Clemapfel/jluna/docs/manual.md

 1234
 ```

 What happened here?
-Instead of assigning the variable `MyModule.var`, we actually created a new variable `Main.var` in Main scope.
-This is because the line `var = 9999` was executed in Main scope.
-To solve this, we could just prefix `var` with the proper `MyModule.var`, however this may not always be the most convenient.
+Instead of assigning the variable `MyModule.var`, we actually created a new variable `Main.var`, instead.
+This is because the line `var = 9999` was executed *in Main scope* (the function `Main.eval` was used Julia-side).

+To avoid this, we could just prefix `var` with the proper `MyModule.var`, however this may not always be the most convenient.
 If we want to modify multiple things in `MyModule` scope, we can instead do:

 ```cpp
 Module my_module = Main.safe_eval("return MyModule");